abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/1_data_analysis_&_missing_data/README.md

   <img src="img/MissingData2.png"  width="49.5%" />
 </p>

-The missing data for each variable will be investigated and presented in the upcoming section $\text{I.2.
-Data Analysis}$.
+The missing data for each variable will be investigated and presented in the upcoming section **I.2.
+Data Analysis**.

 ## I.2.
 Data Analysis
 Before looking for each variable, we import the Amazon shape file and initialize variables and functions to use them after for each variable: